Are the data from the Water Quality Portal (WQP) available through web services?

-The USGS services are refreshed every 24 hours.
-The STORET services are refreshed once a week on Thursday evening, and the STEWARDS data are refreshed once a week on Saturdays.
+The USGS services are refreshed every 24 hours, the STORET services are refreshed once a week on Thursday evening, and the STEWARDS data are refreshed once a week on Saturdays.

 How much data are available?

-As of November 2011, nearly 200 million results from over 5 million monitoring locations are currently accessible through the portal.
+As of February 2014, over 228 million results from over 2.2 million monitoring locations are currently accessible through the portal.
 The portal reports samples and results collected from each location since the beginning of the databases.

 The site ids in the STORET and NWIS systems have not been harmonized (unlike the case with characteristics).
 Therefore, a site id may be duplicated across the two systems.
 Furthermore, the site id within STORET is unable to serve as a unique identifier for a site because STORET aggregates data from different organizations who have not harmonized their identifiers.
 Because of these reasons, the WQP has chosen to prefix the simple site id in order to make it a suitable unique identifier.